danaevenhaim/testing-app/testFile.md

-ThIs is A tEsT filE
+THIs is A tEsT filE

 It HAS some lines